rubenhorn/MyFin/README.md

 # MyFin
-A simple open source expenses tracking app using Google Drive, Apps Script and Flutter.
+A simple open source expenses tracking app using Google Drive, Apps Script, Flutter and Python.

 ## Setup
 1. Create a new empty Google Sheet